Exploring the Feldenkrais Method: FROM REST TO ACTION

 What Exactly Is Included In This Series?

-Movement: This series will include eight lessons.
-Two variations of each lesson are taught, once on Wednesday and once on Sunday.
+• Movement: This series will include eight lessons.
+Two variations of each lesson are included, for 16 total classes.

 • Pre lesson Anatomy Lessons